MoseleyBioinformaticsLab/isoenum/README.md

-In addition to [PyPI](https://pypi.org/project/isoenum) package, ``Dockerfile`` and the automatically built [DockerHub](https://hub.docker.com/r/moseleybioinformaticslab/isoenum) container which contains the ``isoenum`` Python package and all its dependencies are also provided.
+In addition to [PyPI](https://pypi.org/project/isoenum) package, ``Dockerfile`` and the automatically built [DockerHub](https://hub.docker.com/r/moseleybioinformaticslab/isoenum) container, which contains the ``isoenum`` Python package and all its dependencies, are also provided.

 To use the ``isoenum`` Python package, you will need to setup docker for your system